Laws of Large Numbers for Non-Independent Random Variables on Hyperspaces with respect to the Hausdorff Metric: Concluding remark

 \section{Concluding remark}

-There are some known results about weak and strong laws of large numbers for independent identically distributed or independent (not necessarily identically distributed) set-valued random variables.
-The innovation of this paper is to consider laws of large numbers for set-valued random variables under the weaker condition: uncorrelation.
-Since the hyperspace ${\bf K}(\frak X)$ is not linear, there is no nice subtraction and multiplication between two sets, no suitable set-valued covariance for set-valued random variables.
-Here we firstly give the definition of uncorrelated set-valued random variables by using support function and discuss its properties.
-Uncorrelation is more reasonable than independence to describe the complexity of actual data.
-Then, we obtain the weak and strong laws of large numbers for uncorrelated set-valued random variables in the sense of Hausdorff metric $d_H$ under different additional conditions.
-These results are also the extension of single-valued uncorrelated random variables, which are expected to be used in set-valued especially interval-valued statistical modeling and analysis.
+In a hyperspace, there are some known results about WLLNs and SLLNs for independent identically distributed or independent (not necessarily identically distributed) set-valued random variables.
+The innovation of this paper is that the independence is replaced with a weaker condition: uncorrelation.
+Since the hyperspace ${\mathcal {P}}(\frak X)$ is not linear, there is no nice subtraction and multiplication between two sets, no suitable set-valued covariance for set-valued random variables.
+By means of the support function, a powerful tool that connects set-valued variables with real-valued variables.
+Here we firstly give the definition of uncorrelated set-valued random variables through support function and then discuss its properties.
+The assumption of uncorrelation is more in line with the actual situation than independence.
+By virtue of the nice properties of support functions in finite-dimensional spaces we obtain the WLLN and SLLN for uncorrelated set-valued random variables in the sense of Hausdorff metric $d_H$.
+These results are also the extension of law of large numbers for single-valued uncorrelated random variables.
+Our results are expected to be used in set-valued especially interval-valued statistical modeling and analysis.

+Here we considered the finite dimensional case since the unit sphere of finite dimension space is compact, which is a key condition to prove the equivalence of pointwise convergence and uniformly convergence of a sequence of functions.
+For infinitely dimensional case, we need stronger condition, or consider it in a weak topology.